Integration of graphene-based superconducting quantum circuits in 3D cavity: I. Introduction

+In this paper, we construct 3D cavity-compatible c-QED devices consisting of graphene SQUIDs as prototypes to explore the aforementioned concept.
+While most studies were based on 2D coplanar waveguides \cite{Kroll2018,Wang2019,LucasCasparis2018,AlbertHertel2022,Lo2023,Larsen2015,Lange2015,Huo2023,Schmidt2018,Schmidt2020a,Tanaka2024}, we employ 3D cavities as they possess several advantages over their 2D counterparts.
+3D cavities provide a simpler electromagnetic environment for superconducting qubits, thus greatly reducing dielectric loss and improving qubit performance \cite{Paik2011}.
+In addition, the adjustment of c-QED parameters, such as cavity decay rate $\kappa$ and qubit-cavity coupling strength $g$, can be handily implemented by altering the readout pin length and position of the qubit within the cavity \cite{Zoepfl2017}, which is not achievable with a 2D readout resonator once its pattern has been fabricated.
+Most importantly, 3D cavity devices are relatively simple in design and fabrication, without concerning the quality of 2D resonators in each fabrication round, which significantly improves the turnover rate of various measurements.

-In this letter, we construct 3D transmon-type superconducting quantum circuits made of graphene as a proof-of-concept prototype device to address the aforementioned desires.
-This graphene-based superconducting quantum circuit consists of a pair of capacitor pads, which serve as the antenna to interact with microwave in a 3D copper cavity as well as for the bond pads in DC transport measurements.
-From both type of measurements, we find correlation between two approaches, which lay the foundations enabling exploration of new material-based quantum devices for future technology while probing underlying physics in the composite materials.
+Our graphene-based superconducting quantum circuit consists of a pair of capacitor pads, which serve as the antenna to interact with microwave in a 3D copper cavity as well as for the bond pads in DC transport measurements.
+We find correlations between DC and RF measurements, including the Fraunhofer pattern, flux-modulated supercurrent, and the corresponding resonator frequency, across three devices with varying degrees of SQUID symmetry.
+We demonstrate the first 2D material-based flux-tunable c-QED device integrated into 3D cavities, which can be extended to topological materials.
+This platform holds the potential to establish valid topological JJs $via$ Shapiro step measurements while performing time-domain microwave measurements for dynamic studies.